ExtcanaRy/PYRW-Docs/en/docs/README.md

 ### 1. Create a new file

+Note: Any `Python` files you create should be in `UTF-8` encoding, otherwise you may get errors when loading them, other files such as `json`, we also recommend using `UTF-8` encoding

-Create myplugin.py in the plugins/py directory and type the following:
+Create `myplugin.py` in the `plugins/py` directory and type the following:

 ```py
 import mc